DevOps isn’t dead: How platform engineering enables DevOps at scale

 Process design and maintenance

-DevOps engineers often need to design new processes for new software projects, such as the continuous integration and continuous delivery (CI/CD) process.
-DevOps engineers may also need to spin up the infrastructure for development environments while ensuring compatibility with production environments.
 This involves managing Docker files, Helm charts, and Terraform code, which require periodic maintenance and support as projects evolve.
-CI/CD pipelines also need building, and although engineers can take some parts from previous projects, the new project’s tests or build requirements add an extra layer of complexity.
+CI/CD pipelines also need building, and although engineers can take some parts from previous projects, the new project’s testing and build requirements add an extra layer of complexity.

 Existing processes must be scaled up or down to meet current demand.
 These processes include scaling infrastructure to meet new processing or storage requirements and modifying existing workflows designed for a small team of engineers that has since grown.